kingfisher

 # Bearer token

-KF_CONFLUENCE_TOKEN="token" kingfisher scan \
+KF_CONFLUENCE_TOKEN="token" kingfisher scan confluence --url https://confluence.company.com \

 --cql "label = secret" \